Introducing the award

 - List of 20 most important publications, including papers in JCIS

 (Note: No further information from the nominee will be considered.)

 The Awardee will be selected by a committee consisting of the editors of the Journal of Colloid and Interface Science, as well as two members from its Advisory Board.

-The Awardee is expected to deliver a Plenary Lecture at the 6th International Colloids Conference in Berlin, 19 - 22 June 2016 as well as a feature article manuscript on the award lecture, to be published in the Journal of Colloid and Interface Science, subject to peer review.
-The Awardee will receive a 2,500 EUR honorarium, free registration at the 6th International Colloids Meeting, as well as travel reimbursement.
+The Awardee is expected to deliver a Plenary Lecture at the 7th International Colloids Conference in Sitges (near Barcelona), Spain June 18-21, 2017 as well as a feature article manuscript on the award lecture, to be published in the Journal of Colloid and Interface Science, subject to peer review.
+The Awardee will receive a 2,500 EUR honorarium, free registration at the 7th International Colloids Meeting, as well as travel reimbursement.